dachiefjustice/vm-vulnlab/README.md

 # Usage
 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
-Don't get yourself or your organization pwned with it, you're responsible for your own security!
+You're responsible for your own security!, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions:
 - Avoids automatically starting intentionally vulnerable software
 - Uses a private Virtualbox network without port forwarding
 - Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0`